 2. TEFL Bingo

 This ESL vocabulary game is another classic!
-You can either print out Bingo cards if you’re teaching in the physical classroom or send them as PDFs if you’re giving virtual lessons instead.
+You can print out Bingo cards if you’re teaching in the physical classroom.
+Online teachers can send them as PDFs for virtual lessons instead.

 - Pro Tip: You can create your own Bingo cards using this free online tool.